24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 church on top of the Cholula pyramid

-Cholula is the largest pyramid by volume in the world today.
+Cholula has the largest pyramid by volume in the world today.
 It’s 177 feet (54 meters) high and almost 45 acres (18 hectares) wide.
 The Pyramids of Giza are taller, but Cholula is wider.

 Church of Our Lady of Remedies